Jubatian/rrpge-spec/specs/acc_arch.rst

 The latter is prepared according to the destination start pointer and the count of units to process, bits from the latter used according to the display mode (lowest bit ignored in 8 bit display mode).
+In Line (LI) mode this mask always selects a single pixel on the destination cell.

 Note that for short blits the begin and end of the blit may occur in the same cell.
 This situation also has to be supported proper.